-The prize committee received over 50 nominations from conflict/peace researchers, institutions, practitioners and publishers from around the world.
-The committee chose the winning title out of 6 short-listed books based on criteria such as how well the book demonstrates a significant contribution to conflict/peace studies, impact factor, methodological rigour, robustness and credibility of the findings, the extent to which it is interdisciplinary, quality of writing and presentation.
+The prize committee received over 40 nominations from conflict/peace researchers, institutions, practitioners, and publishers from around the world.
+The committee chose the winning title out of 4 short-listed books based on criteria such as how well the book demonstrates a significant contribution to conflict/peace studies, impact factor, methodological rigour, robustness, and credibility of the findings, the extent to which it is interdisciplinary, quality of writing, and presentation.

-This title was elected out of a total of six finalists.
+This winner was elected out of a total of four finalists in the shortlist.
 These were excellent contenders for the prize and the judges also praised the excellent quality of research in all of the shortlisted books.
 Our congratulations are extended to the following running up shortlisted titles (in no particular order):

-Thank you also to the CRS Book Prize Judges – Christine Cheng, Isabel Phillips, Govinda Clayton, Robert Nagel, Catalina Montoya, and Andrew Thomson (facilitator).
+Thank you also to the CRS Book Prize Judges – Janet Lewis, Isabel Phillips, Robert Nagel, Andrew Thomson, and Allard Duursma (facilitator).

 The winner of this year’s CRS Book Prize, Paul Staniland will be invited to give a keynote talk to CRS members at the CRS annual conference.